rafaelmardojai/firefox-gnome-theme/README.md

 <p align="center">This is a fork of <a href="https://github.com/rafaelmardojai/firefox-gnome-theme">rafaelmardojai/firefox-gnome-theme</a> which I used and changed a few bits (Some icons and some colour tweaks).
 If you would like to, feel free to make changes and send through as a pull request.</p> <br>

-## You will need to manually move the userContent.css to your chrome dir to get the custom new tab theme.
-Do not use releases, not up to date with my changes.

-<p align="center"> Running this in the terminal should also work: cd  ~/Downloads/; git clone https://github.com/botrosco/firefox-pop_os-theme.git; cd firefox-pop_os-theme;bash ./scripts/install.sh -g; cp userContent.css ~/.mozilla/firefox/*.default-release*/chrome/ </p>
+<p align="center"> Running this in the terminal should work: cd  ~/Downloads/; git clone https://github.com/botrosco/firefox-pop_os-theme.git; cd firefox-pop_os-theme;bash ./scripts/install.sh -g; cp userContent.css ~/.mozilla/firefox/*.default-release*/chrome/ </p>

 ![Screenshot of the theme](screenshot.png)